 If you’re wondering “will my LG phone get Android 10?” the answer is a big “maybe”.
-While any phone released in the last 18 months should receive an upgrade, LG is still finishing the Android 9 Pie update that came out over a year ago.
+While any phone released in the last 18 months should receive an upgrade, LG is actually still finishing the Android 9 Pie update that came out over a year ago.

 Popular smartphones from all major manufacturers will get a free update to Android 10 when it’s released by each company.
-So far, only a small list of devices have Android 10, but that list will grow substancially as 2019 comes to a close and next year begins.
+So far, only a small list of devices have Android 10, but that list will grow substantially as 2019 comes to a close and next year begins.

 Will My LG Phone Get Android 10?

 These are the phones that LG confirmed will see updates in 2020.